smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-edu-overview.md

 Microsoft Connected Cache for Enterprise and Education (preview) is intended to support the following content delivery scenarios:

-- Pre-provisioning of devices using Windows Autopilot
+- Windows Autopilot deployment scenarios
 - Co-managed clients that get monthly updates and Win32 apps from Microsoft Intune
 - Cloud-only managed devices, such as Intune-enrolled devices without the Configuration Manager client, that get monthly updates and Win32 apps from Microsoft Intune